 - Hire bilingual management, including an HR manager, coordinator or assistant who can translate and communicate with frontline workers

 - Ensure that training information, your orientation, onboarding materials, and handbook are translated

 - Use apps and online translation tools when communicating across languages

 - Create visual aids to help communicate standard operating procedures, expectations, and routine tasks

 - Post information, including company values, in all languages so everyone feels welcome

 - Prepare to manage cultural differences and misunderstandings so they can be resolved, people feel understood, and teams are built across languages.

-Catalyzed by investment from the United Way Venture Fund, local nonprofit and public sector partners are working with these employers to extract lessons and strategies that can benefit other employers – and workers – across the region.
+Catalyzed by investment from the United Way Venture Fund with support from Aetna, local nonprofit and public sector partners are working with these employers to extract lessons and strategies that can benefit other employers – and workers – across the region.
 It’s a “demand-side” approach that can greatly amplify the effect of “supply-side” training interventions by shifting practice at employers themselves – impacting hundreds of current and future job opportunities.
 Now that’s economic development!